zeeshanmcp12/golang/notes.md

     - bool
     - byte
     - rune
-  - constants cant use the := (short) declaration syntax.
+  - constants cant use the := (short hand) declaration syntax.
-    - the value can't be changed once it has been declared.
+    - the value of constant can't be changed once it is declared.
   - static typed
-    - In static typed, we compiler throws an error when data is mismatched with type. for example, we defined two integers and then called one from them as integer and another as string.
+    - In static typed, compiler throws an error when data is mismatched with type. for example, we defined two integers and then called one of them as integer and another as string.
     - C++, C, Java comes under this category.
   - dynamic typed
     - We don't need to define it's data type for example int, string or bool etc